 Baptism is the very first sacrament that we celebrate.
-We are sealed, or marked forever, as belonging to Christ.
-This spiritual mark, or character, can never be erased.
-Once we have received the Sacrament of Baptism, no matter what may happen, we belong to Christ and the Church.
-Thus, Baptism is a sacrament that is never repeated.
-Once we have been baptized, we are permanently marked with the sign of faith and have the hope of living in God's love forever.
-We are welcomed as members of the Church.
-Baptism leads us to the other two Sacraments of Christian
+We are sealed, or marked forever, as belonging to Christ, This spiritual mark, or character, can never be erased.
+Once we have received the Sacrament of Baptism, no matter what may happen, we belong to Christ and the Church, Thus, Baptism is a sacrament that is never repeated.
+Once we have been baptized. we are permanently marked with the sign of faith and have the hope of living in God's love forever.
+We are welcomed as members of the Church, Baptism leads us to the other two Sacraments of Christian Initiation, the Sacrament of Confirmation and the Sacrament of the Eucharist.

 Baptism is celebrated within the community of believers.
-The participants in the sacrament include the child being baptized, the parents of the child, the godparents, the rest of the child's family, the parish community, and the celebrant-the bishop, priest, or deacon who celebrates the sacrament for and with the community.
+The participants in the sacrament include the child being baptized, the parents of the child. the godparents, the rest of the child's family, the parish community, and the celebrant-the bishop, priest, or deacon who celebrates the sacrament for and with the community.